Experiencing discharge before your period?

 Day 1 to 4

 These are all likely menstrual blood and normal when your period’s in full swing.

 After your period, you may have some brown discharge, which is the remnants of your period.

 And then you might have a few days where you’re discharge free.

 Day 10 to 14

-It’s caused by an increase in estrogen that happens around this time.
+This signals the most fertile time of your cycle and it’s caused by an increase in estrogen that happens around this time.

 If you’re looking to get pregnant, this discharge is particularly handy as it’s there to help any entering sperm reach the egg that has been released that month.